-The first prototype of the plant toolbox built in Scilab and named GreenScilab that runs the GreenLab model has been completed and is from now on available on the Liama web site.
+The first prototype of the plant toolbox built in Scilab and named GreenScilab that runs the GreenLab model has been completed and is available on the Liama web site since July 2006.
+The tool was presented at 2005 Scialb Workshop in China [42], at MESM06 [7] conference, and at 2007 Scilab workshop [40].
 It is intended to teaching activities and to spread the model in the research communities on plant modelling.
 Main developer is at the project GreenLab-Liama (Kang MZ).
 It is co-developed by the Digiplant team (Qi Rui, Letort ECP).
 GreenScilab should increase each year as well for the possibilities (calibration and optimization on plants) as for the documentation support for teaching and training.
-It has been for a common course between INA-PG, Master of Orsay University and Ecole Centrale Paris.
+It has been for a common course between INA-PG, Master of Orsay Univeristy and Ecole Centrale Paris.A GreenSciLab page is now also on line on SciLab site.
+See: http://liama.ia.ac.cn/wiki/projects:greenscilab:home